philgebauer/node-fire/README.md

   5. Toggle Google to `on`

 7. Connect the application to your database
-  1. Create a new postico database or select one you already use.
+  1. Create a new mongo database or select one you already use.
 In `app.js`, change the connection string, currently `var connectionString = 'postgres://localhost:5432/sigma';`, to match the location of your database.
-  2. Copy the queries from the `database.sql` file and run them in postico to create the necessary tables for this project.
+  2. Copy the queries from the `database.js` file and run them in robomongo or the mongo terminal to create the necessary collections for this project.

 8. Run `npm start` to run your application on `localhost:5000`